SharePoint/PnP-Guidance/articles/app-model-recipe-themes.md

 Terminology
 -----------

 Throughout this article the term **SharePoint theme** is used.
 This is a term which has overloaded meanings in other articles on MSDN, MS Blogs, and all across the Internet.
-In this article, the term **SharePoint theme** specifically refers to the color palette / color scheme (.spcolor file) applied to a SharePoint site.
+In MSDN terminology, the term **SharePoint theme** specifically refers to the color palette / color scheme (.spcolor file) applied to a SharePoint site.
+The PnP terminology, the terms **SharePoint theme** and **composed look** are the same thing.

 A SharePoint theme is one of many [SharePoint theming experience components](https://msdn.microsoft.com/en-us/library/office/jj927174.aspx).